documentcloud/documentcloud/app/views/help/help_center_drafts/files/managing_accounts.md

 Should the need arise, an account can be re-enabled later on.
 Simply go through the same process as outlined above and select **"Re-Enable"**.

-[NOTE]When an account is disabled, all the documents that person uploaded to DocumentCloud remain hosted on the organization's account.
+NOTE: When an account is disabled, all the documents that person uploaded to DocumentCloud remain hosted on the organization's account.
 Their annotations will remain as well.
-If you want to permenantly purge the contents of user's account, please contact DocumentCloud support.[LINK][/NOTE]
+If you want to permenantly purge the contents of user's account, please contact DocumentCloud support.[LINK]